-We support measures to reduce fuel consumption, increase energy efficiency and exploit renewable energy sources.
+We support measures to reduce fuel consumption, increase energy efficiency and exploit renewable energy sources; and we are researching and promoting the role our cultural heritage can play in both climate change mitigation and adaptation.
 In addition, through our own sustainable development strategy, we are committed to reducing the environmental impact of our own activities.

 Nevertheless, we also recognise that some renewable energy technologies have the potential to cause serious damage to irreplaceable historic sites, which are themselves an integral part of the wider environmental and sustainability agenda.